OASIS Logo

 7. A directory must not contain two or more names (filenames or directory names) that differ ONLY in case.
 For example, a directory must not contain two directories FOO and Foo, nor two files with filenames BAR.txt and bar.txt.

-8. Except as approved by TC Administration, filenames having special meaning for operating systems or for OASIS server software must not be used in any Work Product.
+8. Except as approved by Project Administration, filenames having special meaning for operating systems or for OASIS server software must not be used in any Work Product.
 For example, the following are forbidden: index.html, index.htm, *.cgi, and .htaccess.

-9. The filename for a distinct separately-titled prose part of a Multi-Part Work Product must (typically) have the following structure unless otherwise approved by TC Administration; this pattern simply adds the tokens [partNumber]-[partName] preceding the file extension.
+9. The filename for a distinct separately-titled prose part of a Multi-Part Work Product must (typically) have the following structure unless otherwise approved by Project Administration; this pattern simply adds the tokens [partNumber]-[partName] preceding the file extension.

 [WP-abbrev]-[version-id]-[stage-abbrev][revisionNumber]-[partNumber]-[partName].[ext]